 Further Advised Reading: Can we compare EBITDA with CFO to assess quality of profits?

 All the above described methods have been used by one company or the other in past to dress up its books in order to hide their deteriorating financial position from the markets & investors.
 The book “Financial Shenanigans” provides detail of each of these tools used by different managements with real life examples.

 “Financial Shenanigans” delves deeper into regulatory & exchange filings done by these companies and digs out extracts from their disclosures, which if noticed by investors, could have alerted them about things not being right.
 Then, the investors could have analysed it further to reassess their investment positions.

 “Financial Shenanigans” also explains various tools and ratios, which if used by investors during analysis, would have helped them, identify the red flags.
 Some of these tools can be easily calculated from the publically available information and therefore, can be very helpful for all the readers.
 Let us discuss these tools, which I believe that every stock market investor should learn and use in her stock analysis framework:

-Tools to Detect Accounting Gimmicks / Financial Shenanigans
+How to find out Accounting Red Flags / Financial Shenanigans

 1) Cumulative Cash From Operations (cCFO) falling short of cumulative Profit After Tax (cPAT) in the past:

 As discussed above, if any company inflates its revenue by either accelerating its revenue recognition or recording false/bogus revenue, then there is high probability that such revenue would not be backed by collection of cash.
 In such cases, the cumulative CFO would fall behind cumulative PAT.